External Ids for GAST Gene

 Gastrin is a hormone whose main function is to stimulate secretion of hydrochloric acid by the gastric mucosa, which results in gastrin formation inhibition.
 This hormone also acts as a mitogenic factor for gastrointestinal epithelial cells.
 Gastrin has two biologically active peptide forms, G34 and G17. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GAST Gene

 GAST (Gastrin) is a Protein Coding gene.
 Diseases associated with GAST include Gastritis and Duodenal Ulcer.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and VEGF Pathway (Qiagen).
 GO annotations related to this gene include hormone activity.

 UniProtKB/Swiss-Prot for GAST Gene

 Gastrin stimulates the stomach mucosa to produce and secrete hydrochloric acid and the pancreas to secrete its digestive enzymes.
 It also stimulates smooth muscle contraction and increases blood circulation and water secretion in the stomach and intestine.